Now freely downloadable worldwide, as a protest against censorship

 ECLI:NL:RBDHA:2023:20409).

-With court-ordered penalty payments, he financed an English translation, which prominent Bosnians had requested.
+With the imposed penalty payments, he financed an English translation, which prominent Bosnians had requested.
 He also made it available free of charge worldwide, transforming state obstruction into global accessibility.
-The work continues generating attention, including coverage by
+The work continues to generate attention, from coverage by

 AlJazeeraDocumentary